-- A Shoreline Adaptation Plan is being prepared for the northern Manukau Harbour shore and West Coast.
-This will consider vulnerability of council assets to the impacts of coastal hazards and climate change . - A Waitākere Ranges Climate Action Plan is being developed to support and guide local climate actions. - Promoting rural land in the eastern foothills being returned to native forest - Improving how water is managed in the west. - Supporting community resilience initiatives. - Learning from the 2023 storm events to improve our understanding and awareness of climate change risks in the Waitākere Ranges, particularly its vulnerability to landslides. - making roads and other lifeline infrastructure more resilient.
+- A Shoreline Adaptation Plan is being prepared for the northern Manukau Harbour shore.
+This will consider vulnerability of council assets along the northern Manukau coast. - A Waitākere Ranges Climate Action Plan is being developed to support and guide local climate actions. - Promoting rural land in the eastern foothills being returned to native forest - Improving how water is managed in the west. - Supporting community resilience initiatives. - Learning from the 2023 storm events to improve our understanding and awareness of climate change risks in the Waitākere Ranges, particularly its vulnerability to landslides. - Building back better to make roads and other lifeline infrastructure more resilient.